denismitr/laravel-permissions/README.md

 composer require denismitr/laravel-permissions
 ```

-After updating composer, add the ServiceProvider to the providers array in config/app.php like so:
+After updating composer, add the `PermissionsServiceProvider` to the providers array in `config/app.php` like so:

 ```php
 Denismitr\Permissions\PermissionsServiceProvider::class,